fmtlib/fmt/doc/api.rst

 Core API
 ========

-``fmt/core.h`` defines the core API which provides argument handling facilities and a lightweight subset of formatting functions.
-It is only beneficial when using {fmt} as a library and not in the header-only mode.
+``fmt/core.h`` defines the core API which provides main formatting functions for ``char``/UTF-8 with compile-time checks.
+It has minimal include dependencies for better compile times.
+This header is only beneficial when using {fmt} as a library and not in the header-only mode.

 The following functions use :ref:`format string syntax <syntax>` similar to that of Python's `str.format